sasip-climate/notebooks-nextsim-workshop2025/README.md

 At the start of the workshop, you will have to get the latest version of the notebooks by doing a ```git pull``` while inside the notebooks-workshop2025 repository

+## Online alternative

+You can use binder here : https://mybinder.org/v2/gh/sasip-climate/docker-image-nextsim-workshop/data Warning it will be slow !